mogtofu33/docker-compose-drupal/README.md

 * [http://localhost/drupal](http://localhost/drupal)

 #### MySQL / PostgreSQL :
-* Database host (from apache or nginx container):
+* Database host (from apache  container):
  * mysql
  * pgsql
 * database name / user / pass: drupal

-#### Solr core (from apache or nginx container):
+#### Solr core (from apache container):
 * [http://solr:8983/solr/drupal](http://solr:8983/solr/drupal)

 ## Using Drush with your web container

-An aliases file is availbale from data/drush, it contains a simple alias @d for the default Drupal in www/drupal.
+An aliases file is available from data/drush, it contains a simple alias @d for the default Drupal in www/drupal.

 Using docker exec you can run a command directly in the container, for example:
 <pre>docker exec -it CONTAINER_NAME drush @d st</pre>